NP558565/My-freecodecamp-learning-journey/5-Relational Databases/README.md

 📚 A Journey through Database Technologies

-This README documents my experience with the Relational Databases curriculum on freeCodeCamp.
+This documents my experience with the Relational Databases curriculum on freeCodeCamp.
 I'd like to share how this topic challenged me and what I've learned along the way.

 ## Introduction